-The beginning balance for Right to Use-Personal Property was adjusted by a total of \$0.5 million to reflect the change in reporting categories for assets.
-The beginning balance for Personal Property was adjusted by a total of \$0.8 million.
-This represents an increase of \$5.1 million to reflect the change in reporting categories for assets.
-The beginning balance for Right to Use-Personal Property was adjusted by a total of \$1.6 million to account for implementation of GASB 87, Lease Accounting.
-The beginning balance for Built to Use-Personal Property was adjusted by a total of \$16.5 million to account for implementation of GASB 87, Lease Accounting.
-The beginning balance for Built to Use-Personal Property was adjusted by a total of \$16.1 million.
-This represents a decrease of \$12.3 million to reflect the (7)
+The beginning balance for Intangible assets was adjusted by a total of \$0.8 million to reflect the change in reporting categories for assets.

+The beginning balance for Personal Property was adjusted by a total of (\$85.0) million.
+This represents an increase of \$5.1 million to reflect the change in reporting categories for assets and a decrease of \$90.1 million as a prior period adjustment to remove technology assets no longer tracked in the fixed asset system.

+The beginning balance for Right to Use-Personal Property was adjusted by a total of \$16.5 million to account for implementation of GASB 87, Lease Accounting.
+The beginning balance for Building Accumulated Depreciation was adjusted by a total of \$(81.3.1) million.
+This represents a decrease of \$12.3 million to reflect the (5)

-The beginning balance for Binding Accumulated Depreciation was adjusted by a total of \$15.17 million.
-This represents a decrease of \$12.5 million to reflect the change in reporting categories for assets and a decrease of \$0.8 million as a prior period adjustment to properly reflect accumulated depreciation.
+The beginning balance for Binding Accuminated Depreciation was adjusted by a total of (\$1.51) million.
+This represents a decrease of \$1.25 million to reflect the change in reporting categories for assets and a decrease of \$0.8 million as a prior period adjustment to properly reflect accumulated depreciation.
 The beginning balance for Right to Use-Building Amortization was adjusted by a total of \$0.2 million to account for implementation of GASB 87, Lease Accounting.
 The beginning balance for Improvement Accum.
 Dep. was adjusted by a total of \$16.2 million.
-This represents an increase of \$11.7 million to reflect the change in reporting categories for assets and an increase of \$4.5 million as a prior period adjustment to propely reflect accumulated depreciation.
+This represents an increase of \$11.7 million to reflect the change in reporting categories for assets and an increase of \$4.5 million as a prior period adjustment to properly reflect accumulated depreciation.
 The beginning balance for Intangible Accumulated Depreciation was adjusted by a total of \$3.5 million.
-This represents an increase of \$1.5 million to reflect the change in reporting categories for assets and an increase of \$4.5 million as a prior period adjustment to propely reflect accumulated depreciation.
-(8) (9)
+This represents an increase of \$3.5 million to reflect the